mikependon/RepoDB.NET/pages/features/expressiontrees.md

 }
 ```

-> Please be aware that the compiler does not understand anonymous, any change on the column name would not trigger a pre-compilation exception.
+> Please be aware that the compiler does not understand the anonymous types, any change on the column name would not trigger a pre-compilation exception.
 Also, the anonymous types only supports the expression-equality and cannot be used for other equalities (i.e.: non-equality, greater or lesser equality, etc).

-#### Linq-Expression
+### Linq-Expression

 Below is a sample way of querying via Linq expression.